 - To dismiss an alert, click on its Close () icon.

 When the operator is disconnected

-If for some reason you get disconnected from LibChat while you're logged in, the Chat Activity panel will display a red alert message.
-Depending upon the nature of the disconnection, an error message may display; but in every case, the alert will let you know at what time you were disconnected.
+If you get disconnected from LibChat while you're logged in, the Chat Activity panel will display a red alert message.
+Depending upon the nature of the disconnection, an error message may display.
+In every case, the alert will let you know at what time you were disconnected.

 Some common reasons for being disconnected include:

 - You have LibChat open in an inactive browser tab -- this is usually the problem!

 - Browsers often "suspend" or "freeze" inactive tabs to conserve resources.

 - If you have LibChat open in an inactive tab and the tab is suspended, this may result in a disconnection.